 Allegra!
 A look at Romansh, Switzerland's fourth language

-Switzerland's fourth national language remains quite a mystery in the eyes of the outside world…and even in the eyes of many Swiss people!
-Romansh is spoken solely in the Canton of Graubünden and rarely reaches the ears of other Swiss people.
-Yet it is part of the Swiss identity and has full status as a national and official language!
+Switzerland's fourth national language remains quite a mystery in the eyes of the outside world…and even in the eyes of many Swiss people.
+Romansh is spoken almost exclusively in the Canton of Graubünden and rarely reaches the ears of other Swiss people.
+Yet it is part of the Swiss identity and has status as a national and official language.
 Today, this cultural heritage is at risk.
 Its use is declining despite measures aimed at reviving it, since it has to compete with Swiss German.

 According to a study by the Swiss Federal Statistical Office, 0.5% of Swiss people listed Romansh as one of their main languages in 2013 versus 1.1% in 1910.
 In other words, the proportion of people who speak Romansh has fallen by half over the past century!
 Romansh nevertheless remains widely spoken in two parts of Graubünden: the Surselva valley and the Lower Engadine.
 Romansh speakers are unique in that they are all bilingual, and they also speak another national language.
 Indeed, Graubünden is the only Swiss canton with three official languages: German, Romansh and Italian.

 Where does Romansh come from?
 It is a Romance language, like Italian, French and Catalan.
 In 15 B.C. the Romans conquered the province of Rhaetia, which included the current territory of Graubünden.
-“Rumantsch” is a legacy of the vernacular spoken by soldiers and colonists, and it was influenced by the language used by the native people.
+‘Rumantsch’ is a legacy of the vernacular spoken by soldiers and colonists, and it was influenced by the language used by the native people.
 Until the 15th century, most of those living in Graubünden spoke it.
-The administrative language became German around this time, as the city of Chur came under the influence of the Alemmani.
+After the city of Chur burned down in 1464, it started to become Germanised under the influence of the German-speaking workmen involved in the city's reconstruction and the Romansch-speaking community lost its linguistic and cultural centre.
 Clearly, linguistic competition between Germanic and Romance languages in the region is nothing new!

 Rumantsch: one standard, several dialects

-Just like Swiss German, the country's fourth national language is not a unified language yet people speaking the various dialects are able to understand each other.
+Just like Swiss German, the country's fourth national language is not a unified language yet people speaking the different varieties (or ‘idioms’), which are each divided into several dialects, are able to understand each other.
 Most linguists divide Romansh into five, mostly spoken, varieties: Sursilvan, Sutsilvan, Surmiran, Puter and Vallader.
-This diversity owes to the fragmentation of communities in a region famous for its 150 valleys!
-A single cultural centre has not emerged, and the five officially recognised dialects are considered equal.
+They all exist in the spoken and written form, have a literary tradition going back 400 years, and have their own grammar and dictionaries.
+This diversity owes to the fragmentation of communities in a region famous for its 150 valleys.
+A single cultural centre has not emerged, and the five officially recognised varieties are considered equal.